galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

 # Running a WebLogic Cluster on the Azure Kubernetes Service

-This article shows how to use the [Oracle WebLogic Kubernetes Operator](https://oracle.github.io/weblogic-kubernetes-operator/) (hereafter "the Operator") to set up WebLogic cluster on Azure Kubernetes Service (AKS).
-After completing this article, your WebLogic cluster domain runs on an AKS cluster instance and you can manage your WebLogic domain with a browser by accessing WebLogic Server Console portal.
+This guide demonstrates how to use the [Oracle WebLogic Kubernetes Operator](https://oracle.github.io/weblogic-kubernetes-operator/) (hereafter "the Operator") to set up a WebLogic cluster on the Azure Kubernetes Service (AKS).
+After going through the steps in the guide, your WebLogic cluster domain runs on an AKS cluster instance and you can manage your WebLogic domain with a browser by accessing the WebLogic Server Console portal.

 Table of Contents